Thinking about getting yourself a new dog? Looking for an active companion?

 And this is largely why the German Shepherd Husky Mix doesn’t do very well in warmer climates.

-The Siberian Huskies were bred to help humans out by pulling heavy weights on sleds and cover vast distances – which required them to have endurance as well as strength.
+The Siberian Huskies were bred to help humans by pulling heavy weights on sleds and covering vast distances – which required them to have endurance and strength.

 These dogs gained popularity in the US and Canada and were officially recognized by the American Kennel Club in the 1930s.